tylerreece22/pkg-debugging/README.md

 # PKG Debugging
-Discovery repo for debugging a pkg application. *NOTE: This README was written with the idea of debugging an application on a production server in mind.
-With that said, many of these approaches are practical on a local development environment*
+Discovery repo for debugging a pkg application.

+## Production Debugging

 ### Native Linux Commands
 * ```ps aux``` view all running processes.
 I recommend running this command with a ```| grep {pkg file dir name}``` so you can see the actual process